stefan-hoeck/idris2-tutorial/src/Tutorial/Dependent.md

 such a pattern match, we'd end up with another `Nil` case and another *cons* case, with a new tail of unknown length.
 Instead, we can invoke `mapVect` recursively to convert the remainder (`xs`) to a `Vect n b`.
-The type checker guarantees, that the lengths of `xs` and `mapVect f xs`, are the same, so the whole expression type checks, and we are done:
+The type checker guarantees, that the lengths of `xs` and `mapVect f xs` are the same, so the whole expression type checks and we are done:

 ```idris
 mapVect f (x :: xs) = f x :: mapVect f xs